Last Updated: Thursday 12th May 2022

 Social distancing will be in place in enclosed areas.

-Facemasks will be mandatory in all enclosed spaces, or outdoor spaces where the ability to social distance is limited, including all ski lifts and lift queues.
+Facemasks are no longer will be mandatory in many enclosed spaces, but remain in place on all forms of public transport - this includes all ski lifts.
 Swiss authorities allow the use of “community” masks (i.e. non-medical) to be worn, including “neck gaiters worn for skiing”.
 Cable cars, gondolas, etc., are considered public transport, and facemasks must therefore be worn at all times when riding.

 Travelling with Children